-- creating an advanced research center for science policy and/or science diplomacy
+- Creating an advanced research centre for science policy and/or science diplomacy

-- rolling out a large-scale program to implement next sci&tech advances
+- Rolling out a large-scale programme to implement the next scientific and technological advances

-- hosting, in Geneva, a series of high-level dialogues around anticipatory science, between International Organisations, business and civil society/citizen representatives in assisting the transition around an emerging technology.
+- Hosting, in Geneva, a series of high-level dialogues around anticipatory science, between international organizations, business and civil society/citizen representatives in assisting the transition around an emerging technology.